 As the Board directed, a professional development system was designed and implemented through the Professional Educator Growth System (PGES) (Strategy 4.6) - We built the capacity to train principals in the rigorous NISL (National Institute for School Leadership) by training seven JCPS staff members to be NISL trainers.
 Of the 145 principal positions in JCPS, 52 percent of the positions have turned over since the 2011-12 school year.
 Principal Turnover The GE Review found that "Principal leadership development and training is a priority for JCPS this year" (2013-14).
-"Principals participate in monthly meetings where the focus is on instructional leadership and they are very positive about their School-Based Administrative Teams (SBATs)....The SBAT leaders meet monthly with the Chief Academic Officer in the newly-formed Principal Communication Committee which has been established to facilitate two-way communication....The district has also initiated a School Improvement Academy that brings together the principals from the lowest performing and struggling schools for monthly meetings...".
+"Principals participate in monthly meetings where the focus is on instructional leadership and they are very positive about their School-Based Administrative Teams (SBATs)....The SBAT leaders meet monthly with the Chief Academic Officer in the newly-formed Principal Communication....The district has also initiated a School Improvement Academy that brings together the principals from the lowest performing and struggling schools for monthly meetings...".
 (Strategy 4.9)